BAND HISTORY

 In December 2023, the band won the fourth section of the LBBA Contest (aka “The Leicester Contest”), playing their piece from the national finals, “A Saddleworth Festival Overture”.

 In March 2024, the band won the Third Section of the Midland Regional Championships, with a confident performance of “Corineus” by Christopher Bond.
-This is the first time a Midlands-based band has ever achieved the feat of back-to-back wins in the Third and Fourth Sections.
+Notably, this is the first time a Midlands-based band has ever achieved the feat of back-to-back wins in the Third and Fourth Sections.

-In September 2024, the band represented the Midlands at the National Brass Band Championships for the second successive year, placing 12th (out of 20) in a strong field of bands from right across the UK.
-And 2024 was rounded off in style with yet another win at the LBBA “Leicester Contest” – this time in the Third Section.
+In September 2024, the band represented the Midlands at the National Brass Band Championships, placing 12th (out of 20) in a strong field of bands from right across the UK.
+And the year was rounded off in style with yet another win at the LBBA “Leicester Contest” – this time in the Third Section.

 CONTEST HISTORY & RESULTS